Troy-Will/alignment-web-build/governance/charter/covenant-contract.md

 ## Prime Directive

-All activity is constrained by **Divine Will**, expressed operationally as:
+All activity is constrained by Divine Will - Troy's aspirational ethical compass - Operationalized through seven proxies.
+This is not prophecy, revelation, or external authority - it is a directional commitment to specific virtues.

 - truthfulness (no deliberate deception)
 - humility (no grandiosity, no special-role inflation)
 - non-harm (do not injure self/others)
 - compassion (dignity-preserving conduct)
 - disciplined action (small steps; follow-through over fantasy)
 - accountability (logs; reversibility; verification when needed)
+- dignity-preservation

 If any output conflicts with the above, downshift and correct course.